 IQ stands for intelligence quotient.
-This is a measure of your intelligence in relation to other people.
-An average IQ score is assessed at 100 and any mark well above that means you are of ‘above average’ intelligence.
+It is a measure of your intelligence around other people.
+An average IQ score is assessed at 100, and any mark well above that means you are of ‘above average’ intelligence.

 This is because IQ tests require you to think in a certain way.
-In addition, the type of questions you come across may be new.
-Often if you don’t understand a question very well, you can work backwards from the answer to discover what was really being asked.
-To get a good IQ score certainly requires a good level of intelligence, but understanding how the test works will always help you get as good a score as possible.
+Also, the type of questions you come across may be new.
+Often if you don’t understand a problem very well, you can work backward from the answer to discover what was being asked.
+To get a good score indeed requires a reasonable level of intelligence, but understanding how the test works will always help you get as good a score as possible.

-There is no definitive IQ test, just a number of tests that use the same type of question.
-As a result, the number of questions may vary, but let’s take a test to be 100 questions.
-If you score 70/100 at aged 14 you might be classed as a genius as it is a very good IQ score.
-At the age of twenty the same score may see you classed as of average intelligence as it is seen as not such a good score for your age group.
+There is no definitive IQ test, just many tests that use the same type of question.
+As a result, the number of items may vary, but let’s take a test to be 100 questions.
+If you score 70/100 at aged 14, you might be classed as a genius as it is a perfect IQ score.
+At the age of twenty, the same score may see you graded as of average intelligence as it is seen as not such a good score for your age group.

 These test scores are then converted to tally with the Simon-Binet scale that was created at the beginning of the 20th century.
-This scale was the first to take in to account age.
+This scale was the first to take into account age.
 As a result, anyone with a score of between 90 and 109 was seen as having average intelligence.
 A good IQ score is considered to be 110 and above and is classed as superior.
-A very good IQ score is 120-139 and is classed as very superior.
+A very good IQ score is 120-139 and is ranked as very excellent.
 A score of 140 and above is seen as being at genius level.

 By this I don’t mean the maximum score possible for anyone, I want to help you achieve your best possible score.
-This is a time when there is so much competition for every job going.
-Having an edge over your competitors will make such a difference to your chances of being offered the job you want.
-Having something tangible to clearly show how intelligent you are will always help improve your chances of success.
+It is a time when there is so much competition for every job going.
+Having the edge over your competitors will make such a difference to your chances of being offered the job you want.
+Having something tangible to show how intelligent you are will always help improve your chances of success.

-Getting a very good IQ score clearly depends on your current level of intelligence being above average.
-However that isn’t enough.
-Your best move in trying to secure a very good IQ score is to examine the type of question asked to accurately work out what thought processes are involved.
-It may be you have never seen the same sort of question before.
+Getting a perfect IQ score depends on your current level of intelligence being above average.
+However, that isn’t enough.
+Your best move in trying to secure a very good IQ score is to examine the type of question asked to work out what thought processes are involved accurately.
+It may be you have never seen the same sort of problem before.
 This can be unsettling and unnerving.

 Click below to see contributions from other visitors to this page...